CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/formula.md

 Formulas are a powerful yet straightforward method for calculating quantity relationships between an item and its parent in manufacturing processes.
 They are primarily used within the Bill of Materials (BOM) and Manufacturing Order (MO) to ensure precise material usage and production efficiency.

-To access
-A default formula is pre-installed in the General Settings.
+To access, a default formula is pre-installed in the General Settings.
 To access default formula, navigate to:

-:::info Path
 :::info Path
 Administration → System Initialization → General Settings → ProcessForce tab → Bill of Materials and Manufacturing Orders → Formulas
 :::